JetBrains-Research/Lupa/python-analysers/src/main/kotlin/org/jetbrains/research/lupa/pythonAnalysis/callExpressions/README.md

 To get more information, please see the [README](../../../../../../../../../../scripts/plugin_runner/README.md) file from the [`plugin_runner`](../../../../../../../../../../scripts/plugin_runner) module.

 **Note**: if you don't want to run the analysis with a virtual environment, just pass an empty string as path.
-For example: `-Pvenv=""`
+For example: `-Pvenv=""`.

 #### 6. Run statistics visualisation